EuropaYuki/GhostArmorMod/README.md

 4. Open a pull request.

 ## License
-This project is licensed under the LGPL-3.0 License.
+This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Build Instructions
 1. From here download JDK https://adoptium.net/temurin/archive/?version=17